fsfw-dresden/usb-live-linux/features/app_timekpr_limit_computer_usage/packages.md

-- :x:  timekpr  --	track and control the computer usage of user accounts
+- :x:  timekpr-next  --	track and control the computer usage of user accounts